Particle smoke effect

 Step 1 – Make your sprite

-A computer graphs the smoke effect image which is used along with the particle is commonly known as a sprite.
+In computer graphics the smoke effect image which is used along with the particle is commonly known as a sprite.
 I made the sprite using GIMP which is free to use.
 I created a transparent png and then used a few brushes and the airbrush with a grey colour, nice and easy.
-The most important thing here is to not draw all the way to the edges, remember there are no straight lines in nature and we wnat this to look natural.
-If you do this will cause a straight line on the sprite down the edge, no matter how feint it is generally quite noticeable when they are blended together.
+The most important thing here is to not draw all the way to the edge.
+If you were to do so, no matter how feint, it is generally quite noticeable when they sprite is blended.
+Remember there are no straight lines in nature and we want this to look natural.

 Step 2 – Load the sprite and render it

-Ultimately there is not much too it, I used the basic particle engine as the start point for this.
+Ultimately there is not much to it, I used the basic particle engine as the start point for this.
 Finished code here

 Notable differences